hlashbrooke/Code-Snippet-Library/readme.txt

 4. Example code display using the 'Chrome' theme (default).
 5. Example code display using the 'Solarized Light' theme.
 6. Example code display using the 'Solarized Dark' theme.
-7. Example code display using the 'Monakai' theme.
+7. Example code display using the 'Monokai' theme.

 == Changelog ==